The Odyssey (TV series): Broadcast

 The pilot episode was originally aired in Canada on March 9, 1992, as The Jellybean Odyssey.

 The series was shown on Network 2 in Ireland as part of their children's strand of programming The Den in 1994.
 The show was broadcast in the U.S. by the Sci-Fi Channel, in the UK by Nickelodeon and Channel 4 in 1995 (repeated in 1998), in France by M6 (first season only) and then by France 3 (whole series), and in a number of other countries.

 The series aired in Hong Kong on ATV World.

-The first 26 episodes aired in French Canada on Radio-Canada during the 1994-95 season, under the title "L'odyssée fantastique".
+The first 26 episodes aired in French on Radio-Canada during the 1994–95 season, under the title "L'odyssée fantastique".
 It re-aired in 1996 and 1998.

 Home media

 A special edition DVD of the complete series was made in limited quantities and is sold through Omni Film Productions.

 Streaming

 The Odyssey can also be purchased digitally from Vimeo.
 From May 25, 2018 to January 9, 2019, the series was uploaded to Canada Media Fund’s YouTube channel Encore+.
 However the channel was shut down in 2022.

 It can currently be streamed on the services Plex and Tubi in Canada.